Doctor Who 2020 cast, next episode and spoilers from Series 12

 Doctor Who spoilers

-Series 12 continues tonight, February 16, with its eighth episode, The Haunting Of Villa Diodati.
+Series 12 continues tonight, February 23, with its ninth episode, Ascension of the Cybermen set in the aftermath of the Great CyberWar.

-A teaser reveals: "'Nobody mention Frankenstein.
-Nobody interfere.
-Nobody snog Byron.'
-Should be easy right?
+A teaser reveals: "The Doctor and friends arrive in the far future intent on protecting the last of the human race from the deadly Cybermen.
+But in the face of such a relentless enemy, has the Doctor put her best friends at risk?

-"The Doctor and gang arrive at the Villa Diodati, Lake Geneva, in 1816 - on a night that inspired Mary Shelley’s Frankenstein.
-The plan is to spend the evening soaking up the atmos in the presence of some literary greats - but the ghosts are all too real.
+"What terrors lie hiding in the depths of space?
+And what is Ko Sharmus?"

-The episode was written by Maxine Alderton and directed by Emma Sullivan.
+The episode was written by Chris Chibnall and directed by Jamie Magnus Stone

 Doctor Who airs Sunday nights on BBC One.